 Scenario 1: We used random data selection (the industry norm) to choose which data points to include in the models training.

 Scenario 2: We used Humanloop's active learning to select the data points that would have the highest impact on the model.

 To ensure that we could provide meaningful scientifically valid results, we trained thousands of models on repeated experiments and averaged the results to produce confidence bounds.

-Results show Humanloop could halve Black Swan's data labelling costs
+Results show Humanloop could halve Black Swan's data labeling costs

-Across 3 different datasets Humanloop was able to save at least 40% of the labelling normally required whilst improving performance
+Across 3 different datasets Humanloop was able to save at least 40% of the labeling normally required whilst improving performance

-The graphs below show how the performance of models varied as we increased the amount of labelled data in our two scenarios.
+The graphs below show how the performance of models varied as we increased the amount of labeled data in our two scenarios.